Data-Driven Monitoring and Deterrence in a Changing Environment: Endogenous Infractions and Deterrence

-In the case of NP, since PM has no information other than $\p_0$, criminals access no more information, so the analysis remains unchanged.
-However, unlike the case of non-predictive crimes, GP and OP are equivalent irrespective of $\l$.
-To see it, let $(y(p), \g(p))$ denote the enforcement and crime levels in equilibrium for any posterior $p$ in the support.
-In both regimes, it is a Markov perfect equilibrium for the PM to enforce at $y(p)=\bar y$ if and only if $p\ge \hat p=\frac{c}{\l}$.
-In response, potential criminals choose
+So far, we have assumed that agents cannot observe the history of detections in the way the principal can.
+This assumption is realistic in many regulatory contexts where agencies collect data privately and do not disclose their internal audit histories.
+In this section, we assume that agents are ``data-aware'': they have access to the same past detection data as the principal, using it to infer the principal's posterior belief $p$ and respond accordingly at each $p$.
+Considering this scenario highlights the role of the informational advantage the principal has over the agents.

-which keeps the PM indifferent, for each $p\ge \hat p$.
-Essentially, criminals and the PM play the ``inspection game'' equilibrium for each $p\ge \hat p$.
-Consequently, the expected total loss is the same across all three regimes.
+In the case of SP, since the principal has no information other than $\p_0$, agents access no additional information, so the analysis remains unchanged.
+However, unlike the case of uninformed agents, MP and OP become strictly equivalent irrespective of $\l$.